a-chaudhari/ruby1459/README.md

 |----|---|
 |:new_topic|fired whenever the channel topic is changed
 |:chanmsg|channel recevied a new message from another user
-|:userlist_changed| a user either joined or left the channel
+|:userlist_changed| a user either joined or left the channel, or a nickname changed
 |:chan_join| another user joined the channel
 |:chan_part| a user left the channel